-On top of Observatory Hill in the midst of the Himalayan Mountains, I found myself in tears.
+On top of Observatory Hill in the middle of the Himalayan Mountains, I found myself in tears.
 Happy tears.
-I couldn’t stop smiling and giggling to myself as this indescribable emotion of elation took over my body.
-Above me a million, brightly colored prayer flags waved in the wind, bells and chanting filled the air as I embraced a type of euphoria that filled my soul, that connected me to this deeply spirited, ancient land.
+I couldn’t stop smiling and giggling to myself as this indescribable elation took over my body.
+Above me, a million, brightly coloured prayer flags waved in the wind; bells and chanting filled the air as I embraced a euphoria that connected me to this profoundly spirited, ancient land and filled my soul.

 Author - Viktoria Steinhaus